-No, myRA is not some special healthcare plan for people with Rheumatoid Arthritis.
-“RA” stands for retirement account, and myRA is a new way to encourage more Americans to start saving for retirement on our own.
-And yes, Barack’s looking at you, Under-30 crowd.
+Well, myRA is a new way to encourage more Americans—especially those without access to a 401(k) via their employer, which is roughly half of all private sector workers—to start saving for retirement on their own.
+And, yes, Barack’s looking at you, Under-30 crowd.

 MyRA is a new type of savings account that makes it easy and risk-free to save for retirement.
 It takes just $25 to open an account, and your money is invested in the G Fund of the Thrift Savings Plan (TSP), a program for investing in government savings bonds previously only available to federal employees.
-The government also offers principal protection (similar to FDIC insurance on your savings account).
+The government also offers principal protection, which is similar to FDIC insurance on your savings account.

-    This investment paid 1.47 percent in 2012, down from 2.45 percent in 2011.
-That rate of return isn’t going to make you rich over 40 years, but it still beats the 0.80 percent the best online savings accounts are paying right now.
+This investment paid 2.31 percent in 2014, up from 1.89 percent in 2013, and 1.47 percent in 2012, but down slightly from 2.45 percent in 2011.
+(Back in the go-go ’80s, however, the G Fund returned 9 percent!)
+This year, the rate has hovered just above 2 percent.
+That rate of return isn’t going to make you rich over 40 years, but it’s still almost double the 1.1 percent the best online savings accounts are paying right now.
 As a result, the myRA may unintentionally become our favorite place to stash an emergency fund.

 Here’s what else you need to know about myRA retirement accounts.

 The tax treatment of myRA is nothing new.
 A myRA account follows the same tax treatment as Roth IRAs.

 - You must pay taxes on money you contribute.

 - Your annual contributions are capped at the same level as a Roth IRA ($5,500 in 2016).